benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 4.md

 When a domain name becomes too saturated, we can add additional DNS servers to help resolve names to addresses.

 ### DNS Protocol
-The DNS protocuol is used in the client-server application and will always occupy port 53 on the server.
+The DNS protocol is used in the client-server application and will always occupy port 53 on the server.

 There are two types of messages - queries and responses.